Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: Conclusion

 \section{Conclusion}

-We present algorithms that adapt to the Lipschitz constant of the loss for OCO and experts.
-Stepping back, we see that an interesting combination of problem complexity dimensions can be adapted to, with hardly any overhead in either regret or computation.
-The main question for future work is to obtain a better understanding of the landscape of interactions between measures of problem complexity and their algorithmic reflection.
+We present algorithms that adapt to the Lipschitz constant of the loss for OCO and experts, with hardly any overhead in terms of regret or computation compared to their previous counterparts that had to know the Lipschitz constant up-front.
+This fits into a larger picture of understanding which types of adaptivity are possible at which price in terms of additional regret and additional run time.

-One surprising conclusion from our work, which provides a curious contrast with incompatibility of Lipschitz adaptivity with comparator complexity adaptivity in general OCO \citep{CutkoskyBoahen2017Impossible}, is the following observation.
-Our results for the expert setting, which we phrased for a finite set of $K$ experts, in fact generalise unmodified to priors with infinite support.
-Considering a countable set of experts, we find a scenario where the comparator complexity $\KL(\rho\|\pi)$ is unbounded, yet our Squint strategy adapts to the Lipschitz constant of the loss without inflating the regret compared to an a-priori known complexity by more than a constant.
+One surprising conclusion from our work is the following observation: for OCO, \citet{CutkoskyBoahen2017Impossible} show that in general it is not possible to be adaptive to both the Lipschitz constant and the norm of the comparator $\|\u\|$ at the same time.
+Since the analogue of $\|\u\|$ in the expert setting is the complexity measure $\KL(\rho\|\pi)$, we might therefore conjecture that Lipschitz adaptivity would also be incompatible with a quantile regret bound in terms of $\KL(\rho\|\pi)$.
+However, our results show this conjecture to be false: for experts there is no conflict.
+This holds even in cases where the prior $\pi$ is not uniform, and our results can easily be extended to a countably infinite number of experts where $\KL(\rho\|\pi)$ cannot even be uniformly bounded.

-A final very interesting question is when it is possible to exploit scenarios with large ranges that occur only very infrequently.
-A example of this is found in statistical learning with heavy-tailed loss distributions.
-Martingale methods for such scenarios that are related to our potential functions suggest that it may be necessary to replace the ``surrogate'' negative quadratic term $f_t(\u,\eta)$ that our algorithms include in the exponent by another function appropriate for the specific distribution \cite[Table~3]{linecrossing}.
+A final and very interesting question is when is it possible to exploit scenarios with large Lipschitz constants or loss ranges that occur only very infrequently.
+An example of this is found in statistical learning with heavy-tailed loss distributions.
+For such scenarios, martingale methods (related to our potential functions) suggest that it may be necessary to replace in $f_t(\u,\eta)$ the `surrogate' negative quadratic term that our algorithms include in the exponent by another function appropriate for the specific distribution \cite[Table~3]{linecrossing}.
 It is not currently clear what individual sequence analogues can be obtained.

+\acks{We thank the anonymous reviewers for feedback that improved the presentation.
+Part of this work was performed while Zakaria Mhammedi was conducting an internship at the Centrum Wiskunde \& Informatica (CWI).
+This work was also supported by the Australian Research Council and Data61.}

 \DeclareRobustCommand{\VAN}[3]{#3} \DeclareRobustCommand{\VAN}[3]{#2}